linkerd/website/linkerd.io/content/2/tasks/upgrade.md

 `stable-2.4.0` includes support for making multiple control planes run in the same cluster seamlessly.
-In this release, every new `mutatingwebhookconfiguration` includes the namespace its installed in within its `metadata.name` to avoid subsequent control plane installs from overwriting previously installed webhooks.
+In this release, every new `mutatingwebhookconfiguration` includes the namespace it's installed in within its `metadata.name` to avoid subsequent control plane installs from overwriting previously installed webhooks.
 If you are upgrading from versions prior to this release, you would need to delete the old `linkerd-proxy-injector-webhook-config` mutating webhook configuration to avoid having overlapping configurations.
+Note that this also applies to `linkerd-sp-validator-webhook-config` as this too is a webhook configuration.

 ## Upgrade notice: stable-2.3.0